-We will discuss whether or not there are any developmental anomalies, congenital dental defects, your child’s diet and if they have any dental habits such as thumb sucking or prolonged pacifier use.
+We will discuss whether or not there are any developmental anomalies, congenital dental defects, your child’s diet, and if they have any dental habits such as thumb sucking or prolonged pacifier use.
 We will gently examine your child’s teeth and gums.
 X-rays may be taken to reveal decay and check on the progress of your child’s permanent teeth under the gums.

 Dr. Wakefield is also an author!
-Her Book, “My Dentist Appointment”, is a delightful tale about MaCayla’s first unexpected dentist appointment.
+Her book, “My Dentist Appointment”, is a delightful tale about MaCayla’s first unexpected dentist appointment.
 This story was written to lessen the fears of parents and children concerning dentistry.
 Much of the fear surrounding dentistry has been greatly conceived in one’s mind or based on someone else’s experience.
 You can purchase a copy of Dr. Wakefield‘s book when you come for your appointment!